pallets/flask/docs/unicode.rst

     (like ``u'Hänsel und Gretel'``)
 -   if you are using non-unicode characters in your Python files you have to tell Python which encoding your file uses.
 Again, I recommend UTF-8 for this purpose.
-To tell the interpreter yuor encoding you can put the ``# -*- coding: utf-8 -*-`` into the first or second line of your Python source file.
+To tell the interpreter your encoding you can put the ``# -*- coding: utf-8 -*-`` into the first or second line of your Python source file.